-After giving the notations, and reminding the Hohenberg-Kohn theorem, some practical solutions are recalled, such as the decomposition of the universal functional, in order to comply with different physical requirements.
+After giving the notations, and recalling the Hohenberg-Kohn theorem, we review some practical solutions, such as the decomposition of the universal functional, in order to comply with different physical requirements.
 It is argued that this does not necessarily solve the problem.
 Refinements, such as using the spin density as a supplementary variable, are discussed.
 It is argued that the need for these refinements may hide a different foundation for the approximations.
-In order to introduce a "systematic" way to approach the physical Hamiltonian, model Hamiltonian are defined that via an adjustable parameter approach the physical Hamiltonian.
+In order to introduce a "systematic" way to get closer to the physical Hamiltonian, model Hamiltonian are defined that via an adjustable parameter.
+It can bring the model Hamiltonian arbitrarily close to the physical Hamiltonian.
 Finally, examples show that simple mathematical recipes provide a quality similar to that of density functional approximations.

-2 Schrödinger equation and notations
+2.2 Schrödinger Equation and Notations